vinceumo/todo/tutorial.md

 });
 ```

-First, we are going to bind the title of the list using the moustache syntax in the header.
+First, we will bind the title of the list using the moustache syntax in the header.

 ```html
 <h1>{{todoLists[currentListIndex].title}}</h1>